 Once you get an offer, I recommend spending some time to think about it (e.g., one day).
 Accepting a new job is an important decision in life, and as with any important decision, there should be no rush.
 Take at least one day before accepting your dream job!
 In any case, you don’t want to show that you are desperate for the job.
 Give time to yourself and demonstrate that you are a valuable candidate who has other options.

-Once you decided to accept the offer, you need to negotiate things like the salary and the notice date.
+Once you decide to accept the offer, you need to negotiate things like the salary and the notice date.
 Always negotiate the salary!
 Even if you are happy with the offer, you should negotiate it.
-After all, that’s one the main drivers of your decision to leave academia $$$.
+After all, that’s one of the main drivers of your decision to leave academia $$$.
 Isn’t it?

 I recommend reading the following articles from freeCodeCamp for additional insights on how to negotiate a job offer: